Cheapest Car Insurance Companies in Georgia (2023)

 With rates that average $118 a month, Georgia Farm Bureau offers the cheapest full-coverage car insurance in Georgia.
 The next-best rates are available from Auto-Owners, $129 a month, and State Farm, $137 a month.

-The average cost of full-coverage car insurance in Georgia is $1,987 a year, or $166 a month.
-For comparison, the average price of full-coverage car insurance nationwide is $1,957 a year, or $163 a month.
+The average cost of full-coverage car insurance in Georgia is $166 a month, which is 2% higher than the national average of $163 a month.

 Company Monthly rate